-- Divide the rested dough into 4 equal pieces.
+- Divide the rested dough into 3 or 4 equal pieces (depending on how large you want them).
 Roll each portion into a long rectangle about 2" in width and 8" in length.

-- Brush on ¼ Tbsp of sesame oil on the dough and sprinkle the green onions on.
+- Brush on ¼ tablespoon of sesame oil on the dough and sprinkle the green onions on.
 (Sprinkle with additional flaked sea salt if you wish).

 - Fold the dough in half lengthwise to close.